-Teams that Finish Early Accelerate Faster
+Teams That Finish Early Accelerate Faster

 ✥ ✥ ✥

-Teams can be optimistic about their ability to finish requested features.
+Development Teams can be optimistic about their ability to finish Product Backlog Items.
 But in doing so, they fail to give themselves time to reduce technical debt and sharpen their saws.
 Thus they are doomed to a persistently slow pace.

 Muri (無理) is a Japanese word meaning “unreasonableness; impossible; beyond one’s power; too difficult; by force; perforce; forcibly; compulsorily; excessiveness; immoderation,” and is a key concept in the Toyota Production System (TPS) as one of the three types of waste (muda, mura, muri) (see articles for respective terms in Wikipedia).

 Take less work into a Sprint (than the previous Sprint) and aim for a less ambitious Sprint Goal.
 Note that the level of ambition of the Sprint Goal (outcome) may not be proportional to the volume, cost, or duration of the work.